Arsenal on this day in history. The February Files.

 4 February 2012: After three defeats and a draw in last four games, Arsenal beat Blackburn 7-1.
 Robin Van Persie got a hatrick, and Oxlade Chamberlain 2.

 5 February 1910: Woolwich Arsenal went to Everton for a second round FA Cup match played in front of 30,000 people and lost 0-5.
-However a league match in the same venue between the same clubs on 7 March later attracted just 6000 (lost 0-1).
+However a league match at the same venue between the same clubs on 7 March later attracted just 6000 (and we only lost 0-1).

 5 February 1913 The Islington Gazette reported that Woolwich Arsenal planned to move to Islington.
 Rumours had abounded about the new location for Arsenal throughout the season but this was the first correct reporting.

 5 February 1921: Last game for Fred Pagnam: Sunderland 5 Arsenal 1.
-He had testified against his own team mates in the Liverpool/Man U match fixing scandal of 1915 – and comes over as a man of great honour at a time when every dirty trick possible was being pulled.
+He had testified against his own teammates in the Liverpool/Man U match fixing scandal of 1915 – and comes over in history as a man of great honour at a time when every dirty trick possible was being pulled.

 5 February 1960: Brian Marwood born.
 He played 52 times for Arsenal supplying the crosses for Alan Smith in the box.
 After finishing playing he worked for Nike and for Manchester City.